 - 92. For the following tax returns, identify the method the IRS likely used to select the return for audit. - a.
 Dan made a mistake in adding his income on his tax return. - b.
-Juanita failed to report her salary from her 2nd job on her tax return.
+Juanita failed to report her salary from her 2nd job on her tax return. - c.
+Michael and Venita deducted a relatively large amount of travel expenses on their tax return for their business.
+The travel expense is large relative to other taxpayers in similar businesses with similar levels of income. - d.

-d.
 Paul and Melissa recently went through a very nasty divorce.
-One of the issues was Paul's less than forthright accounting of his income in determining the appropriate level of alimony.

-(a) Document perfection (b) Information matching (c) DIF system (d) Spousal tip.
+One of the issues was Paul's less than forthright accounting of his income in determining the appropriate level of alimony. - (a) Document perfection (b) Information matching (c) DIF system (d) Spousal tip.